Do $K_{3,3}$-Free Latin Squares Exist?: A -free latin square of order

 and there are two blocks that contain the same pair of letters.
 This contradicts the definition of latin squares and proves the first claim.

-The second claim is simple to see, as a switched combination of two non-orthogonal latin squares contains two blocks with the same pair of letters and hence contains a forbidden pattern as above. \end{proof}
+The second claim is simple to see, as a switched combination of two nonorthogonal latin squares contains two blocks with the same pair of letters and hence contains a forbidden pattern as above. \end{proof}

-So, if we want to get a $K_{3,3}$-free switched combination, then the combining latin squares must be orthogonal and in this case it suffices to avoid forbidden pattern with $6$ elements in $6$ distinct blocks.
-In the first $8 \times 8$ latin square in Fig.~\ref{t:ort4}, we see a pattern indicated by six bold letters.
-In the second $8 \times 8$ latin square, we switched one of the six blocks containing that pattern and see that those six blocks do not contain a forbidden pattern anymore. \begin{lemma} If a switched combination of two latin squares contains a forbidden pattern in $6$ blocks than the switching matrix has even number of ones in the positions corresponding to those $6$ clocks.
-Moreover, any other switching matrix with even number of ones in those six position gives (by combining the same two latin squares) a latin square with a forbidden pattern in the corresponding six blocks. \end{lemma} Now, the strategy is as follows.
-We take a pair of orthogonal latin squares $A_0$, $A_1$ of order~$n$ and consider the elements $s_{i,j}$, $i,j=0,\ldots,n-1$ of an $n\times n$ switching matrix as variables.
-We construct the $0$-combination $L_0$ of~$A_0$ and~$A_1$ and locate all forbidden patterns.
-For a forbidden pattern in blocks with coordinates $(i ,j'')$, $(i' ,j'')$, $(i ,j )$, $(i' ,j' )$, $(i'',j )$, $(i'',j' )$, we consider the equation
+So, if we want to get a $K_{3,3}$-free switched combination, then the combined latin squares must be orthogonal and in this case it suffices to avoid forbidden pattern with $6$ elements in $6$ distinct blocks.
+In the first $8 \times 8$ latin square in Fig.~\ref{t:ort4}, , a pattern is indicated by six bold letters.
+In the second $8 \times 8$ latin square, we switched one of the six blocks containing that pattern and see that those six blocks do not contain a forbidden pattern anymore. \begin{lemma} {\rm(i)} If a switched combination of two latin squares contains a forbidden pattern in $6$ blocks, then the switching matrix~$S$ has even number of ones in the positions corresponding to those $6$ blocks. {\rm(ii)} Moreover, any other switching matrix with even number of ones in those six position gives (by combining the same two latin squares) a latin square with a forbidden pattern in the corresponding six blocks. \end{lemma} \begin{proof} By Proposition~\ref{p:six}, we can assume that the six cells in a forbidden pattern are $x=(r_1,c_2,l_3)$, $x'=(r_2,c_3,l_1)$, $x''=(r_3,c_1,l_2)$, $y=(r_2,c_1,l_3)$, $y'=(r_3,c_2,l_1)$, $y''=(r_1,c_3,l_2)$.